Shrub… trust me!

 4. Separate the syrup from the fruit chunks.

 5. There will also be sugar, scoop that into the second bowl of syrup.

 6. Okay now here is the fun part, mush that fruit with a fork—get all the juice possible into the new bowl, then you can discard the fruit (or fun fact, I use it to flavor my kombucha.)
 So that is your syrup.

 7. Now it’s time for the final ingredient…your vinegar of choice!
 Add in 1 cup and stir.
 I use a fork to really get that sugar dissolved in the vinegar.

 8. Pour that bad boy into a glass container.
 Any container, buy a new one from HomeGoods or use an old one you had forever, or even one in an old apple cider vinegar bottle.
 Just make sure it is glass because no one wants to die from plastic.

 Enjoy your shrub!
 I usually wait another day for the vinegar to absorb the extra sugar.
 Store it in the fridge.
 Remeber this will be acidic!
 I take two tablespoons a day…and a little more if I have digestion troubles.
 That is it!
 If you are using it for a cocktail check with your cocktail recipe.

 Got any questions?
 Any recipes?
 Anything you want to add?
 Let me know.
-I am in the process of creating recipes with these ingredients below, so stay tuned for shrubs that are more than 3 ingredients but taste oh so delicious.
+I am in the process of creating recipes with these ingredients below, so stay tuned for more than 3 ingredient shrub but taste oh so delicious.